-- (e) To the extent practicable, an agency shall give notice of an order to the person to which the agency action is directed.
-The order is effective when signed by the agency head or - (f) After issuing an order pursuant to this section, an agency shall proceed as soon as practicable to provide notice and an opportunity for a hearing following the procedure under Section 403 to determine the issues underlying the temporary order. - (g) The emergency order is effective for 180 days, or until the effective date of an order issued under the contested case procedures of Section 403, whichever is shorter.
+- 3 (d) An order issued under this section must briefly explain the factual and legal reasons - 4 for making the decision using emergency adjudication procedures. - 5 (e) To the extent practicable, an agency shall give notice of an order to the person to - 6 which the agency action is directed.
+The order is effective when signed by the agency head or - 7 the designee of the agency head. - 8 (f) After issuing an order pursuant to this section, an agency shall proceed as soon as

+9 practicable to provide notice and an opportunity for a hearing following the procedure under

+- 10 Section 403 to determine the issues underlying the temporary order. - 11 (g) The emergency order is effective for 180 days, or until the effective date of an order

+12 issued under the contested case procedures of Section 403, whichever is shorter.